H&M: Bangladesh

 The same year, Bangladeshi and international labor groups put forth a detailed safety proposal that entailed the establishment of independent inspections of garment factories.
 The plan called for inspectors to have the power to close unsafe factories.
 The proposal entailed a legally binding contract between suppliers, customers, and unions.
 At a meeting in 2011 in Dhaka, major European and North American retailers, including H&M, rejected the proposal.
 Further efforts by unions to advance the proposal after numerous and deadly factory fires have been rejected.

 Myanmar

-After Feb.
-1, 2021 military coup d'etat, many labor groups demanded H&M and other apparel companies divest from Myanmar because of the concern that there would be labor rights abuses.
-There have been multiple reports of labor abuses in factories making H&M clothes.
-A labor news outlet reported that a worker from Saung Oo Shwe Nay factory that makes H&M clothing was physically abused.
-Myanmar Labour News quoted FGWM, a labor union, with photos on how the worker was abused by her supervisors.
-There are multiple reports from other workers from the same factory complaining that they were also physically abused and the employers did not take responsibility, according to the union.
-There are increasing amount of labor abuses occurring in Myanmar under the military dictatorship.
-The largest labor group CTUM has been reporting to the International Labor Organization yearly on Myanmar labor abuses.
+A report by the Business and Human Rights Resource Centre (BHRRC) found a significant rise in worker abuse allegations in Myanmar garment factories since the military coup in 2021.
+H&M is investigating 20 such cases at their suppliers, while a report documented 156 in total over the past year.
+This has led some fashion brands like Inditex (Zara owner) to cut ties with Myanmar suppliers, while others like H&M and Bestseller are increasing monitoring efforts.
+The decision to stay or leave is complex, with some arguing continued engagement offers leverage for improvement, while others fear a race to the bottom if major brands exit.